Monsignor Fraser College: 21+ Program

 This program is designed for adults over the age of 21 who still need to complete their secondary education or new Canadians who are seeking an Ontario Secondary School Diploma or Certificate, knowledge of the English language and/or a gateway to either the workplace or post-secondary school education.

 Transition to Work Co-Operative Education Program (T2W)

 This program provides an opportunity for students with specific identified needs to explore the workplace with the assistance of job coaches and educational assistants.
 Students are prepared for the transition to the world of work and if required, to supported independent living.

-Highlights

-Alternative Education (16-20) • Adult Day School (18-20) • Continuing Education (Over 21) • SWAC at George Brown, Seneca, and Humber Program • Flexible learning environment • Four entry points annually • A variety of multi-level courseoff erings • Various locations throughout the city.